wp-plugins/wp-fullcalendar/readme.txt

 Install this plugin like a normal WordPress plugin.
 Once activated, you'll see a new panel in the Settings section for editing the options for calendar display.

 == Changelog ==
+= 0.8.3 =
+* added some translations to calendars,
+* added wpfc_js_vars filter
+* updated selectmenu lib to support WP 3.6 jQuery version
+* prevented countries from showing up when wpfc_search_events hook is fired until they're added to options page,
+* renamed EM_Categories_Walker to WPFC_EM_Categories_Walker
+* fixed some php warnings
+* added Finish translation - Jan-Erik Finlander
+* added Russian calendar translation - Andrey Borisov
+* fixed mistaken use of add_action and add_filter instead of do_ and apply_
+* fixed all taxonomy dropdowns showing when no taxonomies are supplied to arguments

+= 0.8.2 =
+* fixed non-all-day events being considered as all day
+* added option for conditional loading of css and js, fixed French typo
+* fixed more... links using &amp; and having trailing slashes for event day links
+* fixed translation issues for FC items - props @Christian
+* added Italian for day names
+* added filter wpfc_ajax_post for non-EM post type queries
+* fixed non-2013 normal posts not showing up
+* fixed first day of week not matching wp settings if localized

+= 0.8.1 =
+* fixed all-day EM events ending a day early

+= 0.8 =
+* added localization for calendar text (hardcoded, see WP_FullCalendar::localize_script())
+* added POT file and ability to translate, files located in included/langs
+* updated FC core code to 1.5.4, WP 3.5 Compatible
+* improved handling of white categories, now has a darker text/border for clarity
+* fixed events manager breaking tip content if no format is entered into EM settings
+* fixed qtips not being disabled if set to in settings page
+* fixed more... showing a time of 11:59pm
+* fixed more... not showing for other CPTs
+* added option to format times
+* added option to choose available views
+* added option to choose default view
+* fixed categories not correctly filtering if shortcode is passed a category attribute
+* fixed times being stripped when switching categories

 = 0.7 =
 * fixed issues with EM outputting converted html entities
 * fixed problem with ignoring CONTENTS on EM page when overriding calendars